A new method for identifying what Cupid's invisible hand is doing. Is it spreading color blindness while turning us more "picky'' about spousal education?: IDENTIFYING AGGREGATE MARITAL PREFERENCES

-The NM method transforms a contingency table observed at time $t_p$ into another contingency table representing the equilibrium matching outcome under a counterfactual.\footnote{The NM transformation method is implemented in Excel, Visual Basic, and R. It can be downloaded from \url{http://dx.doi.org/10.17632/x2ry7bcm95.2}} Under the counterfactual, marital preferences are the same as at time $t_p$, while the structural availability (i.e., the marginal distributions) are measured at time $t_{a} (\neq t_p)$.
+The NM-method transforms a contingency table observed at time $t_p$ into another contingency table representing the counterfactual equilibrium matching outcome.\footnote{ The NM transformation method is implemented in Excel, Visual Basic, and R. It can be downloaded from \url{http://dx.doi.org/10.17632/x2ry7bcm95.2}} Under the counterfactual, the aggregate marital preferences are the same as at time $t_p$, while the structural availability is measured at time $t_{a} (\neq t_p)$.
+So, the counterfactual table is to be constructed from availability $A_{t_a}$ and preferences $P_{t_p}$.

-For the NM transformation, marital preferences are captured by the scalar-valued measure developed by \cite{LiuLu2006} if the assorted trait is a dichotomous variable (taking the values $L$ or $H$) and the contingency table $Z^{2\text{-by-}2}$ is a 2-by-2 matrix.
-If sorting is positive (i.e., the share of homogamous couples is higher than it would be under random matching) then the Liu--Lu measure is given by the simplified Liu--Lu measure: